 Checking the Spark Plug

-1. Inspect the spark plug (Figure 34).

-Note: If you see light brown or gray on the insulator, the engine is operating properly.
-A black coating on the insulator usually means that the air cleaner is dirty.
+1. Look at the center of the spark plug (Figure 34).
+If you see light brown or gray on the insulator, the engine is operating properly.
+A black coating on the insulator usually means the air cleaner is dirty.